 - Tic Tac Toe, capture 3 of the 4 corners to assure that you will win regardless.
 While not always a board game (in fact, it's usually drawn with paper and pencil), a so-called "double-trap" in Tic-tac-toe is one of the most obvious Xanatos gambits.

-- Diplomacy is a game which thrives on these, as the players must secretly negotiate, manipulate, and lie to each other as a matter.
+- Diplomacy is a game which thrives on these, as the players must secretly negotiate, manipulate, and lie to each other as a matter of course.
 For example, a clever player may attempt to offer another player support for a movement quid-pro-quo.
 If successful, great.
 If that player denies support, the first player might support him anyway - and mutter quite audibly about how he was just stabbed in the back.
 At the cost of one turn's disadvantage, the first player has trashed the second's reputation with the entire table.

 - The Chinese game of Go makes this Older Than Dirt, as the game is believed to be the oldest game still being played (at least 2,500 years old), as well as having many situations where both players are doing this simultaneously.